cod-ux/pepper-ai/ReadMe.md

 1. Add try statements and returning the error to the state variable error. (done)
 2. Add error variable to messages if caught. (done)

+Exp 5: Figure out how to charge users

+Challenge: Can't accept payments to my name or account as I'm on a student visa Trial Solution: Create a paypal business account for an Indivual business owner in India and work for them to promote their business.
+Not going to get IEC code because I'm only allowing pre-order and free trial and charging a one-time fee of £0.

-Exp 5: Make the Graph to add nodes - plan, generate, check & reflect, should end
+Exp 6: Make the Graph to add nodes - plan, generate, check & reflect, should end.

 Implementation:
 (Make a graph first)
-1. Add check code to graph.
-(D1)
+1. Add check code to graph. (done)
-2. Add should end to graph.
-(D1)
+2. Add should end to graph. (done)
-3. Add reflect to graph.
-(D1)
+3. Add reflect to graph. (done)
+4. Make responses print asynchronously. (done)
+5. Maintain steps executed so far + code solutions.(done)
-4. Make a quick CLI to use the graph app for multiple requests on the same file.
-(D1)
+6. Make a quick CLI to test the graph app against differet requests (D2)
-5. Maintain steps executed so far + code solutions.
-Pass the last 5 requests + solutions to planner for creating future plans.
-(D1)
-6. Include past executed requests + code solutions from streamlit's session state when making future plans for requests.
-(Day 3)
+7. Include past 5 executed requests + code solutions from streamlit's session state when making future plans for requests.
+(D2)
+8. Make generation messages short term, remove them after final script is generated.
+(D2)
+9. Make a Langgraph app to explore and answer questions about a dataset.
+(D3)

+10. Use Langgraph app to generate scripts.
+(D4)
+11. Stream Langgraph sys messages to streamlit.
+(D4)
+12. Make RAG bot for documentation.
+(D4)